hvac-io/hvac-io.github.io/_posts/2014-05-18-a-new-begining.md

 aesthetic and in the backend architecture.
 Our services are now even more reliable and able to deal with all sorts of enterprises.

-We are very excited with about those changes, but also to the brand new [analytics tools](https://hvac.io/services/vigilia#analysis) we added to Vigilia, the Bacnet logging service!
+We are very excited with about those changes, but also about the brand new [analytics tools](https://hvac.io/services/vigilia#analysis) we added to Vigilia, the Bacnet logging service! :-)

 This is looking like a fabulous new beginning!